All About Budgets6 Consequences Of Not Using A Family Budget

 • Spotify: $15.99

-My car was inspected and it passed so I’m good to go until 2022!
-Hopefully, the car lasts that long.
+My car was inspected, so I’m good to go until 2022!
+Hopefully, the car will last that long.

 My goal is to save for a new car and be able to pay at least half of the cost in cash.

-Because it was an extra pay month I was basically about to put about 1.5 paychecks away for long term savings.
+Because it was an extra pay month, I was about to put about 1.5 paychecks away for long-term savings.

 I need to reach out to my bank and figure out my RRSPs.

-I’ve wanted one for a long time and I decided I would save up points to get it.
+I’ve wanted one for a long time and decided to save points to get it.

-I had enough points probably 2 years ago but decided to save up for vacation instead.
+I probably had enough points two years ago but decided to save for vacation instead.

-Since vacations can’t seem to happen right now I figured I’d use some of my points and get it, and then keep saving for when travel does become a reality again.
+Since vacations can’t seem to happen right now, I figured I’d use some of my points and get it, and then keep saving for when travel becomes a reality again.

 That’s it for me this month!